qiita-spots/qiita/README.rst

   * Metagenoic/Shotgun data: we support Shogun processing.
 Note that this data is suitable for download and further down analyses but we don't recommend analysis within Qiita.
+  * biom files can be added as new preparation templates for downstream analyses; however, this cannot be made public.

 * Basic downstream analyses using Qiime2.
 * Basic study search in the study listing page.